-SUMMARY: Allows, under the Personal Income Tax (PIT) Law, a credit for amounts paid in residential property insurance premiums, as specified.
+SUMMARY: Allows, under the Personal Income Tax (PIT) Law, a credit for amounts paid or incurred in residential property insurance premiums, as specified.
 Specifically, this bill:

-- 1) Allows a credit for taxable years beginning on or after January 1, 2025, and before January 1, 2030, to a "qualified taxpayer" in an amount equal to the sum of the following: - a) The amount of "premium paid" by a taxpayer for a "policy of residential property insurance" on a "qualified residential property", pursuant to Insurance Code Section 2030 et seq., in the taxable year minus the "base year premium"; and, - b) Any assessment or surcharge paid by a taxpayer pursuant to Insurance Code Section 10090, relating to the California FAIR Plan Association. - 2) Defines all of the following terms: - a) "Qualified taxpayer" is a taxpayer who satisfies either of the following: - i) For joint filers, adjusted gross income (AGI) does not exceed \$300,000; or, - ii) For single filers, AGI does not exceed \$150,000. - b) "Policy of residential property insurance" is a policy insuring individually owned residential structures of not more than four dwelling units, individually owned condominium units, or individually owned mobilehomes, and their contents, located in this state and used exclusively for residential purposes.
-"Policy of residential property insurance" does not include insurance for real property, or the contents thereof, used for any commercial or industrial purpose; - c) "Qualified residential property" is an individually owned residential structure of not more than four dwelling units, individually owned condominium units, or individually owned mobilehomes, and their contents, located in this state and used exclusively for residential purposes that was purchased prior to December 31, 2023; and, - d) "Base year premium" is the amount of premium paid by a taxpayer for a fire insurance policy in the 2023 calendar year. - 3) Provides both of the following limitations for purposes of the credit:
+- 1) Allows a credit for taxable years beginning on or after January 1, 2026, and before January 1, 2031, to a "qualified taxpayer" in an amount equal to the sum of the following: - a) The amount of "premium paid or incurred" by a taxpayer for a "policy of residential property insurance" on a "qualified residential property", pursuant to Insurance Code Section 2030 et seq., in the taxable year minus the "base year premium"; and, - b) Any assessment or surcharge paid or incurred by a taxpayer pursuant to Insurance Code Section 10090, relating to the California FAIR Plan Association. - 2) Defines all of the following terms: - a) "Qualified taxpayer" is an individual who satisfies either of the following: - i) In the case of spouses filing a joint return, heads of household, or a surviving spouse, adjusted gross income (AGI) does not exceed \$300,000; or, - ii) In the case of a single individual or a spouse filing a separate return, AGI does not exceed \$150,000. - b) "Policy of residential property insurance" is a policy insuring individually owned residential structures of not more than four dwelling units, individually owned condominium units, or individually owned mobilehomes, and their contents, located in this state and used exclusively for residential purposes.
+"Policy of residential property insurance" does not include insurance for real property, or the contents thereof, used for any commercial or industrial purpose; - c) "Qualified residential property" is an individually owned residential structure of not more than four dwelling units, individually owned condominium units, or individually owned mobilehomes, and their contents, located in this state and used exclusively as the taxpayer's primary residence that was purchased prior to December 31, 2023; and,

-- a) "Qualified taxpayer" does not include an individual with insured residential real property with an aggregate value of more than \$3,300,000; and, - b) "Premium paid" does not include interest charges or other fees paid through a premium finance plan or other plan for extension of credit. - 4) Provides that any deduction otherwise allowed for amounts paid or incurred by the qualified taxpayer shall be reduced by the amount of the credit allowed. - 5) Authorizes the Franchise Tax Board (FTB) to prescribe rules, guidelines, procedures, or other guidance to carry out the purposes of this bill.
-The Administrative Procedure Act shall not apply to any rule, guideline, or procedure prescribed by the FTB pursuant to this bill. - 6) Finds and declares the following for the purposes of satisfying the requirements of Revenue and Taxation Code (R&TC) Section 41: - a) The specific purpose of the credit is to assist California taxpayers in affording the massive price increases for the cost of residential property insurance; - b) The performance indicators for the Legislature to use in determining whether the credit achieves its stated goal are the number of taxpayers allowed a credit and whether the average year-over-year increase on insurance premiums is in line with increases in the California Consumer Price Index; and. - c) Requires the FTB, on or before December 1, 2026, and annually thereafter, to submit a report to the Legislature detailing the number of taxpayers allowed a credit and the total dollar value of credits allowed. - 7) Takes immediate effect as a tax levy. - 8) Sunsets the credit's statutory provisions on December 1, 2030.
+- d) "Base year premium" is the amount of premium paid by a taxpayer for a fire insurance policy in the 2023 calendar year. - 3) Provides that "premium paid or incurred" does not include interest charges or other fees paid through a premium finance plan or other plan for extension of credit. - 4) Provides that any deduction otherwise allowed for amounts paid or incurred by the qualified taxpayer shall be reduced by the amount of the credit allowed. - 5) Finds and declares the following for the purposes of satisfying the requirements of Revenue and Taxation Code (R&TC) Section 41: - a) The specific purpose of the credit is to assist California taxpayers in affording the massive price increases for the cost of residential property insurance; - b) The performance indicators for the Legislature to use in determining whether the credit achieves its stated goal are the number of taxpayers allowed a credit and whether the average year-over-year increase on insurance premiums is in line with increases in the California Consumer Price Index; and, - c) Requires the Franchise Tax Board, on or before July 1, 2028, and annually thereafter, to submit a report to the Legislature detailing the number of taxpayers allowed a credit and the total dollar value of credits allowed. - 6) Takes immediate effect as a tax levy. - 7) Sunsets the credit's statutory provisions on December 1, 2031.